Final report for YENC19-138

 Western Dakota Tech (WDT) took first place in the National Science Foundation’s 2018 Community College Innovation Challenge for our innovative aquaponics project.
-As a continuation of this success, we propose to implement aquaponics in a middle school classroom as a STEM education tool.
-Not only would this project effectively engage students, help students learn and retain scientific principles, and understand systems-level processes, but it would provide a pathway into already established STEM tracks in high school and subsequently WDT.
-This project could serve as a model for other K-12 schools to integrate similar technology into their own curriculum.
+As a continuation of this success, we implemented aquaponics in a middle school classroom as a STEM education tool.
+Not only did this project effectively engage students, help students learn and retain scientific principles and understand systems-level processes, but it could provide a pathway into already established STEM tracks in local area high schools and subsequently technical schools like WDT.
+This project serves as a successful model for other K-12 schools to integrate similar technology into their own curriculum.

 An MOU (Memorandum of Understanding) was established between WDT and East Middle School for this project.

-In order to help East Middle School meet their curricular goals, we designed a fully automated aquaponics system that is being integrated into both STEM and non-STEM classrooms (English, et. al.).
+In order to help East Middle School meet their curricular goals, we designed a fully automated aquaponics system that was integrated into both STEM and non-STEM classrooms (English, Social Studies et. al.).
 Students in WDT’s Computer-Aided Design Program used CREO Parametric 3D modeling software to build the concept digitally, which allow us to correct interference while increasing the efficiency of usable space before construction.
-Currently, the CAD students are creating virtual reality and augmented reality walk-throughs in Autodesk REVIT.
+CAD students created virtual reality and augmented reality walk-throughs in Autodesk REVIT.
 They intend to 3-D print the design using a Stratasys uPrint, which will give us a hands-on model.
-All CAD materials are currently being updated and converted into a shareable format, and will be attached as deliverables in the final report.
-We will provide models, documents (assembly/blueprints), renderings, stills, live walk-throughs, video walk-throughs, and/or augmented reality formats.

 The unit was designed to be easily and fully accessible to students, with grow beds at a kid’s height and a fish tank with a window.
 The entire system was built to be modular (cord/plug sensors versus hard-wired) for easy part replacement in the future.